pods13/assetsfirst/README.md

 - [ ] Fix positions page on mobile view

 ### Nice to have
-- [ ] Migrate Angular from v14 to v16
 - [ ] Asset disposal widget - user can select year to show
 - [ ] Custom dividend projection - use mat-select for selection of ticker based on open positions
 - [ ] Custom dividend projection - use mat-select for currency